-When you work at Salling Group, you are part of a group of more than 60,000 employees.
+When you work at Salling Group, you are part of a group of 59,000 employees.
 Whether you are a new employee or have been in the group for many years, there are some rules and guidelines that you need to know.
 On this page, you will find important documents and information that may be useful for you as an employee of Salling Group.

 Being employed at Salling Group has many advantages.
 In the employee handbook, you can read about some of the many opportunities and benefits we offer you.
 The employee handbook also contains the most important general rules.